 Psychology was my first love, in the fall of 1987.
-That college semester, I set my intention to complete graduate school and build a private practice one day – once I felt fully prepared to help people.
+That’s when I set my intention to complete graduate school and build a private practice one day.

 In 2009, something clicked and I knew the time was right.
-I took the leap and started my private practice.
-It’s grown exponentially since then.
-My dream is fulfilled.
-Everyday, I help people who I genuinely admire.
+I started my private practice and my dream of helping others in an a deeply meaningful way had been fulfilled.

-For a few years, I continued my passion working with families at risk due to poverty and family histories of abuse/neglect/trauma.
+For a few years, I continued my passion working with families at risk due to poverty and family histories of abuse, neglect, and trauma.
 The mission was to give families the necessary tools and resources to stay safe, intact, and to thrive.

 Working in hospitals provided me the opportunity to help with people of all ages with acute psychiatric disorders, and dual diagnosis.

 When I moved to New York City in 2003, I continued non-profit work with at-risk families in Brooklyn.
-Later, as a Clinical Care Manager I authorized and reviewed hospital treatments plans nationwide.
+Later, as a Clinical Care Manager in managed care, I authorized and reviewed hospital treatments plans nationwide.

 All the while, I continued my education gaining new certificates, trainings, and insights.
-As an information junkie, I’ve trained with some of the greats including Irvin Yalom, Sue Johnson, Janina Fisher, Salvador Minuchin, The Gottman’s, Richard Schwartz, Elisabeth Kubler-Ross, Albert Ellis, Jon Kabat-Zinn, Dan Siegel, Tony Robbins, Esther Perel, Jack Kornfield, and more.
+As an information junkie, I’ve trained with some of the greats including Irvin Yalom, Bessel van der Kolk, Sue Johnson, Janina Fisher, Salvador Minuchin, The Gottman’s, Richard Schwartz, Elisabeth Kubler-Ross, Albert Ellis, Jon Kabat-Zinn, Dan Siegel, Tony Robbins, Esther Perel, Jack Kornfield, Laurel Parnell, and more.